intmus/inttheory19-20/_23-intro-to-post-tonal/c2-tx-primeform.md

 2. Transpose the normal form of the pitch class set to begin on 0

-3. Invert your normal form pitch class set
+3. Invert your transposed normal form pitch class set

 4. Find normal form of this inverted pitch class set